wvlet/airframe/docs/airframe-rpc.md

 - __Method__: POST
 - __Path__: `/(package name).(RPC interface name)/(method name)`
-  - `POST /hello.api.v1.MyService/hello`
+  - ex. `POST /hello.api.v1.MyService/hello`
 - __Content-Type__: `application/json` (default) or `application/x-msgpack`
+- __Request body__: JSON (or MessagePack) representation of the method arguments.
+Each method parameter names and arguments need to be a key-value pair in the JSON object.
-- __Request body__: The request data structure for calling a method `def m(p1:T1, p2:T2, ...)` will be `{"p1":(json representation of T1), "p2":(json representation of T2}, ...}`.
-For example, the request to the above `hello(request:HelloRequest)` method requires the following JSON body:
+  - For an RPC method `def m(p1:T1, p2:T2, ...)`, the request body will have the structrure of `{"p1":(json representation of T1), "p2":(json representation of T2}, ...}`.
+For example, the request to the above `hello(request:HelloRequest)` method will require the following JSON body:
 ```json
 {"request":{"name":"leo"}}
 ```
-  - If `Content-Type: application/x-msgpack` is used, MessagePack representation of the above json data can be used for efficiency.
 - __Accept__: "application/json" (default) or "application/x-msgpack"
 - __Response body__: JSON (or MessagePack) representation of the method return type:
 ```json